learn-co-curriculum/python-p3-dsa-stack-lab/README.md

 In this lesson, we got some practice building a data structure from scratch by implementing a `Stack` class.
 Recall that the runtime of our data structure will depend on what data structure it uses under the hood.
-For this lab, we used an list as the underlying data structure, which means the runtime for the `search()` method is O(n), and the runtime for all of the other methods is O(1).
+For this lab, we used a list as the underlying data structure, which means the runtime for the `search()` method is O(n), and the runtime for all of the other methods is O(1).